Table of Contents

 II.
 Product Design.
 Concerned with designing the physical new product.
 At the end of the product design phase, the firm has a set of product specifications & engineering drawings specified in sufficient detail that production prototypes can be built & tested.
 Process Design should take place simultaneously with product design.

-Concurrent Engineering – simultaneous development process; overlapping phases for product design instead of sequential approach.
+Concurrent Engineering – simultaneous development process; overlapping phases for product design instead of the sequential approach.

 • Typically, an NPD team is formed with representation from all major functions to ensure cross-functional integration.